siavooshpayandehazad/SoCDep2/README.txt

 ToDo:

-    - At the moment thinking about a better name and a better logo for the project

     - I want to run a reliability Analysis of the system... so we can have a sense about the system state...